passion-pixel/full-stack-starter-pack/README.md

 - **Frontend React**
   - The top level application Container is in `frontend/containers/AppContainer.js`
-  - CSS styles are in `frontend/assets/stylesheets/base.scss`
+  - SCSS styles are in `frontend/assets/stylesheets/base.scss`
 - **Backend Express**
-  - Entry point is `server.js`
+  - Entry point is `backend/index.js`
-  - API routes are under `backend/api.js`
+  - API routes are under `backend/routes.js`
-  - API routes are served under `http://localhost:3000`
+  - API routes are served from `http://localhost:3000`